Nonresident Fishing License Michigan Cost 2026

 michigan fishing license requirements

-Legally, anyone aged 17 and older must hold this license to fish in public waters, while those under 17 may fish license-free but still must follow all rules.
+Anyone age 17 or older must hold a valid license to fish in Michigan public waters.
+Anglers under 17 can fish without a license, but they still must follow season, size, and possession limits.

 Coverage and Species Included